 COOLING FOR ALL

-As global temperatures reach record highs, Sustainable Energy for All (SEforALL) and the Kigali Cooling Efficiency Program have launched a new initiative to identify the challenges and opportunities of providing access to affordable, sustainable cooling solutions for all.
+As global temperatures reach record highs, Sustainable Energy for All (SEforALL) and the Kigali Cooling Efficiency Program are working together to identify the challenges and opportunities of providing access to affordable, sustainable cooling solutions for all.

-The Cooling for All initiative focuses on how we embed growing cooling demands that can reach everyone within a clean energy transition, and in turn, support faster progress to achieve the goals of the Montreal Protocol’s Kigali Amendment* agreed in 2016 in Rwanda.
+The Cooling for All initiative focuses on how we provide sustainable access to cooling within a clean energy transition, and in turn, support faster progress to achieve the goals of the Kigali Amendment to the Montreal Protocol, agreed on in Rwanda in 2016.

-The Global Panel had a key role in developing a new report released in July 2018, Chilling Prospects: Providing Sustainable Cooling for All.
-The SEforALL report identifies 1.1 billion people who face immediate risks from lack of cooling access, the vast majority of them in Asia and Africa.
-It also assesses the economic opportunities of the global cooling challenge and suggested actions for accelerating cooling solutions to create sustainable cooling access for all, including the poorest countries and their citizens who are often disproportionately affected.
+The Global Panel played a key role in developing the July 2018 SEforALL report, Chilling Prospects: Providing Sustainable Cooling for All.
+The report identifies 1.1 billion people who face immediate risks from lack of cooling access, the vast majority of them in Asia and Africa.
+It also assesses the economic opportunities of the global cooling challenge and suggests actions for accelerating cooling solutions to create sustainable cooling access for all, including the poorest countries and their citizens who are often disproportionately affected.

 Follow the conversation online using #CoolingForAll.